NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 - EPW Format  -- both an epw file and a statistical report file are produced

-- CSV Format – both a csv file and a statistical report file are produced
+- CSV Format - both a csv file and a statistical report file are produced

-- Both EPW and CSV – epw, csv, and statistical report files are produced
+- Both EPW and CSV - epw, csv, and statistical report files are produced

-- Rpt only – only a statistical report file is produced (output extension is “stat”)
+- Rpt only - only a statistical report file is produced (output extension is "stat")

-Note that the CSV file is very similar to the EPW format file but is ready to be imported into a spreadsheet program such as Excel™ and has some additional “header” records in front of each EPW style header record
+Note that the CSV file is very similar to the EPW format file but is ready to be imported into a spreadsheet program such as Excel™ and has some additional "header" records in front of each EPW style header record

 #### Save File As…

 This button allows you to select the location to save your file set from the output format selection.
-The utility automatically places a “data type” extension on the file name to show its original data file type.
+The utility automatically places a "data type" extension on the file name to show its original data file type.

-Note on Save As…  Since you select the “save as” file name from a dialog, the processor DOES NOT warn you of overwriting previous files of the same name.
-In addition, if you have previously saved several types (e.g. EPW and CSV) but this time only save the RPT – it DOES NOT create new of the others nor does it delete the previous ones.
+Note on Save As…  Since you select the "save as" file name from a dialog, the processor DOES NOT warn you of overwriting previous files of the same name.
+In addition, if you have previously saved several types (e.g. EPW and CSV) but this time only save the RPT - it DOES NOT create new of the others nor does it delete the previous ones.

 #### Convert File

 Pressing this button causes the processing of the data to proceed.
-If you choose a “.lst” input format, you will see messages as each once is completed and/or has errors.
+If you choose a ".lst" input format, you will see messages as each once is completed and/or has errors.
 If you choose a single data file, you will see a similar message box once the processing is done (or has terminated due to errors).

 ### Help

 No online help is available.
-This brings up an “about” box for the program.
+This brings up an "about" box for the program.

 Definitions File & Custom File Processing
 -----------------------------------------

-### Description of “Def” input file
+### Description of "Def" input file

 Some of the data formats have inherent omissions (e.g. TMY does not have location data, BLAST ASCII does not have elevations).
 In order to overcome this limitation and to provide further flexibility, a definitions file (extension must be .def) is implemented.
-By naming this with the same “file name” as your input file (in the same folder), the weather converter will read the format and use that data, as appropriate, in the file conversions.
-The .def file uses Fortran “Namelist” input fields as shown in the example below.
-For flexibility, you can also define a “presets.def” file (such as when you have a list of files to process and the format or some portion is all the same between the group of files.
+By naming this with the same "file name" as your input file (in the same folder), the weather converter will read the format and use that data, as appropriate, in the file conversions.
+The .def file uses Fortran "Namelist" input fields as shown in the example below.
+For flexibility, you can also define a "presets.def" file (such as when you have a list of files to process and the format or some portion is all the same between the group of files.
 The two def files (one named the same as the file name for the raw data and one named presets.def) will both be processed.
 Conflicts between the two will be shown in the .audit file.
 The set of namelist groups is:

-- &location – Location data
+- &location - Location data

-- &miscdata – Comments to be applied to “COMMENT2” in the EPW file and “Source Data”
+- &miscdata - Comments to be applied to "COMMENT2" in the EPW file and "Source Data"

-- &wthdata –  weather data specifications including file type, custom formats
+- &wthdata -  weather data specifications including file type, custom formats

-- &datacontrol – user specified control over “missing” data (Custom format only)
+- &datacontrol - user specified control over "missing" data (Custom format only)

-**Note that the “Def” formats are entirely different from the usual IDF formats of EnergyPlus.
+**Note that the "Def" formats are entirely different from the usual IDF formats of EnergyPlus.
 No commas separate fields.
 No semicolon terminates the entry.**

     &location
     City='Hong Kong'